smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

       - Azure AD B2C

-2. How does your design accounts for customer objectives and objections?
+2. How does your design account for customer objectives and objections?

     The preferred solution relies on pass-through authentication with seamless single sign-on to provide integration between on-premises Active Directory environment and an Azure AD tenant.
-That integration, implemented by virtue of installing Azure AD Connect on an on-premises Windows Server with direct connectivity to Active Direct domain controllers and Azure AD, drives a number of other configuration choices, including Hybrid Azure AD join, Self-Service Password Reset with password writeback, Azure AD Password Protection for Windows Server Active Directory, Azure AD Multi-Factor Authentication, Azure AD Privileged Identity Management, Azure AD Conditional Access with Azure AD Identity Protection-based risk assessment, as well as Azure AD Application Proxy.
+That integration, implemented by virtue of installing Azure AD Connect on an on-premises Windows Server with direct connectivity to Active Directory domain controllers and Azure AD, drives a number of other configuration choices, including Hybrid Azure AD join, Self-Service Password Reset with password writeback, Azure AD Password Protection for Windows Server Active Directory, Azure AD Multi-Factor Authentication, Azure AD Privileged Identity Management, Azure AD Conditional Access with Azure AD Identity Protection-based risk assessment, as well as Azure AD Application Proxy.
 Hybrid Azure AD join will additionally allow implementing Hybrid Key trust-based Windows Hello for Business on Windows 10 domain member computers, although this will require additional infrastructure changes, including installation of an internal Certification Authority.

     In order to provide access to on-premises applications to business partners, Contoso will leverage Azure AD B2B capabilities and Azure AD Application Proxy.
 For in-house developed customer apps, Contoso will implement an Azure AD B2C tenant.